sendgrid/docs/source/Classroom/Basics/API/api_key_permissions.md

 **Important things** to know before making the above API request:

 **1.** You will need to authenticate the above request with your parent account's username and password because your API key will not have the required API key permissions.
-There are two ways to authenticate using your username and password:
+There are 2 ways to authenticate using your username and password:

 * You can add basic authorization to your API call yourself by base64 encoding your username and password like this: `username:password` and adding it to your Authorization header as Basic.
 We go into a little more detail on this [here](https://sendgrid.com/blog/magic-behind-basic-http-authentication/).
 * Or you can use a rest client like [Postman](http://www.getpostman.com/) or [Paw](https://luckymarmot.com/paw), where you can select to Authenticate with basic auth (your SendGrid parent account username and password) then update the request to add your parent account credentials encoded into the headers.